Novimatrem/blog/_posts/2021-12-27-my-new-years-resolution-for-2022.markdown

 title:  "My New Year's Resolution for 2022 - things are looking good for the future"
 date:   2021-12-27 23:30:00 +0000
 ---
-## My New Year's Resolution for 2022 - things are looking good for the future
 #### by zoey Whitehat (novimatrem.uk)
 *Released: 27/Dec/2021 at 11:30PM GMT+0*